OriginoKiA/Hangman/README.md

 Description
 It's quite straightforeward, this is an unfinished hangman game made by me

-type SAVE to save a game
+type SAVE to save a game\n
 type LOAD to load a game
 type HINT to get a hint
 type EXIT to exit